Query Performance Prediction using Relevance Judgments Generated by Large Language Models: Introduction

-\ourmodel can be integrated with various approaches for judging relevance.
-Obviously, for \ourmodel to excel in \ac{QPP}, it is crucial to equip \ourmodel with an approach capable of accurately generating relevance judgments.
-Recent studies~\citep{rahmani2024synthetic,ma2024leveraging,thomas2023large,faggioli2023perspectives,macavaney2023one,gilardi2023chatgpt} have shown the potential effectiveness of using \acp{LLM} to generate relevance judgments.
-We build on them to equip \ourmodel with \acp{LLM} for judging relevance.
-However, those studies have certain limitations: several authors have prompted commercial \acp{LLM} (e.g., ChatGPT, GPT-3.5/4, GPT-4o) to generate relevance judgments~\citep[e.g.,][]{upadhyay2024umbrela,rahmani2024synthetic,upadhyay2024llms,zhang2024large,ma2024leveraging,thomas2023large,faggioli2023perspectives}; commercial \acp{LLM} come with limitations like non-reproducibility, non-deterministic outputs and potential data leakage between pretraining and evaluation data, impeding their value in scientific research~\citep{pradeep2023rankzephyr,zhang2023rank,pradeep2023rankvicuna}.
+\paragraph{Integrating \ourmodel with LLM-labeled relevance judgments} \ourmodel can be integrated with various approaches for judging relevance.
+The success of \ourmodel depends fundamentally on the accuracy of relevance judgment predictions.
+Therefore, it is crucial to equip \ourmodel with an approach capable of accurately generating relevance judgments.
+Recently, numerous studies~\citep{takehi2024llm,upadhyay2024large,ma2024leveraging,thomas2023large,faggioli2023perspectives,macavaney2023one,gilardi2023chatgpt} have shown the potential effectiveness of using \acp{LLM} to generate relevance judgments.
+Therefore, it is natural to explore equipping \ourmodel with \acp{LLM} for judging relevance.
+However, those studies have certain limitations: several authors have prompted commercial \acp{LLM} (e.g., ChatGPT, GPT-3.5/4, GPT-4o) to generate relevance judgments~\citep[e.g.,][]{chen2024ai,upadhyay2024umbrela,upadhyay2024llms,zhang2024large,ma2024leveraging,thomas2023large,faggioli2023perspectives}; commercial \acp{LLM} come with limitations like non-reproducibility, non-deterministic outputs and potential data leakage between pretraining and evaluation data, impeding their value in scientific research~\citep{pradeep2023rankzephyr,zhang2023rank,pradeep2023rankvicuna}.
 Although \citet{macavaney2023one} prompt small-scale open-source language models (e.g., Flan-T5~\citep{chung2022scaling} with 3B parameters) for generating relevance judgments, they focus on a setting wherein the model is already given one relevant item for each query, which does not apply to \ac{QPP} as we typically do not know any relevant item for a query in advance.
 In this paper, we focus on the use of \textit{open-source} \acp{LLM} for generating relevance judgments in a realistic setting where we lack prior knowledge of any relevant items for a query.
 There are only few studies~\citep{zhang2024large,salemi2024evaluating,upadhyay2024llms,khramtsova2024leveraging} attempting to prompt open-source \acp{LLM} in this setting.